 • model the corresponding language on the AAC system

-Verbal Referencing means talking about what you see you AAC learner communicating.
+Verbal Referencing means talking about what you see your AAC learner communicating.
 Many AAC users early in their AAC journey use non-symbolic means of communicating.
-They use body language, facial expression, gestures.
+For example, they use body language, facial expressions, and gestures.

 One of the ways to minimize a need for prompts and cues is to concentrate on initiation.
 It doesn't mean the initiation of any particular word or intent but initiation in general.

 • closely observe your learner and look for "initiation behaviors."

 • for some learners, it's obvious (handing over items, pushing things away).
 For others, it's subtle (eye gaze to an object, small movements in response to an object).

 • think about how your learner could initiate the use of their system (go-to device, touch book, rails arm, vocalize).

 • explicitly include the initiation procedure you're targeting in your models.

 • reinforce communication by always responding to initiation by the learner.

 • attribute meaning whenever possible (even if you think it's accidental).